Why become a Spanish teacher?

 How will I train to become a Spanish teacher?

-Over 12 months, you will complete practical training in two schools.
+Over the academic year, you will complete practical training in two schools.
 Throughout the programme, 1 day a week (20%) of your time will be dedicated to off-the-job training delivered by Best Practice Network.

 Upon completion of your practical training, you will...